How proposed capital gains tax changes could have impacted your life insurance

 Your life insurance policy may no longer be enough to cover your estate’s taxes

-If you’re among those who have life insurance in place to pay your estate’s capital gains tax on your death, the recent changes may mean you no longer have enough coverage.
+If you’re among those who have life insurance in place to pay your estate’s capital gains tax on your death, the proposed changes could have meant you no longer have enough coverage.

 Consider, for example, a family cottage.
 While vacation homes were once affordable for the middle class, property values have skyrocketed and can easily be worth more than a principal residence.